Stacks Image 1352

 Stacks Image 2178

-The main technical problem is that the middle column was a bit too long, so I had to shorten the last kanji a bit.
+The main technical problem was that the middle column was a bit too long, so I had to shorten the last kanji.

-I should have used a smaller brush for writing on Fifi's face.
-I normally do not write on the face itself, though, and in hindsight I should have maybe experimented on myself before trying.
+I should have used a smaller brush for writing on Fifi’s face.
+I normally don’t write on the face itself, and in hindsight I should have experimented on myself first.

-But this problem was definitely eclipsed by the other big mistake, so in a sense… even if the kanji size is a problem, nobody will notice.
+But this issue was eclipsed by the bigger mistake.
+In a sense, even if the kanji size was a problem, nobody would notice.

-As you can (not) see here - in a picture taken with my iPhone (the others are much worse) - the gold paint is almost invisible.
+As you can (not) see here — in a photo taken with my iPhone (the others are much worse) — the gold paint is almost invisible.

 Stacks Image 2188

-I was aware of the problem almost immediately, and I did bring some black ink with me too, but I was still hoping this could be somehow salvaged during the post production phase, so I soldiered on, completed the front writings and moved on to the photo shooting itself.
+I realized the problem almost immediately and had brought some black ink, but I still hoped it could be salvaged in post-production.
+So I carried on, finished the front writing, and moved on to the photoshoot.

 Posing